Lee wins South Korea’s only Olympic gold in speedskating

 Takagi made sure Japan was second behind the Netherlands with three gold and six overall.
 Norway was third and host South Korea had their best result ever with seven medals, including Saturday’s gold.

+”I will continue training to prepare for Beijing 2022, but I think I will have to put in more effort to prepare for that than anybody else,” Lee said.

-The two Dutch skaters sought to dislodge Lee throughout the tactical race.
+The two Dutch skaters in the final sought to dislodge Lee throughout the tactical race.
 With four laps to go, 5,000-meter champion Sven Kramer went for gold but the Dutchman was caught just as he entered the final lap.

 From then on it was a race between Lee, Bart Swings and Koen Verweij.
 But it was Lee’s skills on the tight final corner that allowed him to sprint for gold.